BetonQuest/BetonQuest/docs/Documentation/Scripting/About-Scripting.md

   startQuestByMining: 'location 100;200;300;world 5 events:start_quest_mine_folder {++global++}'
 ```

-#### Variables
+#### Placeholders

 !!! warning "Use with caution!"
     The updating behaviour of already started objectives might change in BetonQuest 3.
-Perhaps variable changes will be
+Perhaps placeholder changes will
-    reflected in the amount of an active objective.
+    be reflected in the amount of an active objective.
 This is not the case right now.

-Objectives support variables for their amount options.
+Objectives support placeholders for their amount options.
-When the objective is started for a player, the amount is set to the variable's current value.
+When the objective is started for a player, the amount is set to the placeholder's current value.
 The amount of an active objective will
-not be updated if the variable changes.
+not be updated if the placeholder changes.
-Also, when the variable contains an invalid value for the given objective (e.g. a negative value) a default value of `1` is used.
+Also, when the placeholder contains an invalid value for the given objective (e.g. a negative value) a default value of `1` is used.

 ```YAML title="Examples"
 objectives: